Vaddum/vkbasalt-decky/README.md

 ## About

-Decky Loader plugin port of [vkbasalt-manager](https://github.com/Vaddum/vkbasalt-manager), a GUI for managing vkBasalt on Steam Deck.
+Decky Loader plugin port of [vkbasalt-manager](https://github.com/Vaddum/vkbasalt-manager), a GUI for managing vkBasalt on SteamOS.